Sai-Moen/TMInterfaceClientPython/custom_scripts/README.md

 The sdmode command allows the user to select different modes than 'normal' mode.
 These modes are s4d, s4dirt, wiggle and wiggledirt.
 The wiggle mode does sd's in an alternating direction and switches the direction every .3 seconds, unless a gear is taking place.
 It works best on grass because dirt steering is more difficult to get naturally.
 The wiggledirt mode is the same except it works better on dirt by doing s4d's so it doesn't lose the sd. s4d mode full steers at the start of the script as long as a certain sideways speed goal has not been met (the goal is based on experimentation done on road).
 After that the main algorithm takes over. s4dirt is the same, but for dirt slides which often don't trigger automatically.
 Sd's on grass however do work fine without assistance through an s4d mode.
 Be wary that only normal mode and wiggle mode (not wiggledirt) account for gear shifts.

 ###### New algorithm and why it's better than the old algorithm:
-The script starts out by taking 17 steering value points from 0 to 65536 (multiplied by the sd direction; -1 for left and 1 for right), similarly to the old algorithm.
+The script starts out by taking 8 steering value points from 8192 to 65536 (multiplied by the sd direction; -1 for left and 1 for right), similarly to the old algorithm, but with more efficient steps of 8192.
 Unlike the old algorithm however, it just keeps taking points around the fastest point of that stage, rather than trying to interpolate using the second best point.
 As it turns out, using the second best point is not very reliable.

 Let's say for instance that your best steering value so far is 32k, number 2 is 34k and number 3 is 30k.
 Oftentimes what would happen is that the predicted angle is higher than 32k whereas actually 31999 would be faster than 32001.
 This would often randomly cause the algorithm to find steering values that correspond to a multiple of the interval being used for the starting points.